Jaden-Westfield/Networking-projects/Projet 2/Configuration files/Part 1/README.md

 ![Network Diagram](images/network%20part%201.png)

 Also every address in the diagram are made of a submask of 22.<br>Also In the spread sheet R1 = Switch5, R2 = Switch6, R3 = Switch7.

+# Why no dynamic routing?
+Since we are used to dynamic routing like ospf the teacher wanted to push us to use static routing.
+At first i use ospf to make sure my network work then i switched it to manual routing which took a lot of time .